farlee2121/DevEssentialsBlog/content/draft/2023-01-18-concise-notation-matters.md

 | Paypal of IntentToken
 ```

-C# has no such concept, and the intent of the alternatives is not very clear with traditional class syntax.
+C# has no concept of unions, and the intent of the alternatives is not very clear with traditional class syntax.
 Thus, I rarely used union types in my C# even though I like using them in F#.

 ```cs